 North Windham, CT.
 Bring a guest as we honor

 our award winners: Live Your Dream Award and Special Member

 We extend our heartfelt thanks and gratitude to all our sponsors,

-Ball such a wonderful success.
-Your support helps us to empower
+a wonderful success.
+Your support helps us to empower women and

 Our club is part of Soroptimist International of the